After eight months of war, here’s what Gaza’s humanitarian crisis looks like - KESQ

 The UN’s food agency said ongoing attacks have blocked access to its main warehouse in Rafah since May 9, forcing them to suspend distributions there for nearly a month now.
 The agency expressed concerns for Palestinians in the south as the closure of the key Rafah crossing has severely limited food supplies reaching the area, recalling the dire food insecurity in northern Gaza after previous closures.
 Similarly, US-based non-profit World Central Kitchen paused operations at its main facility in Rafah and relocated north last week.

-Adding to that, a US-led effort to create a maritime corridor into the strip was dealt a major blow after only a few operational weeks, when a $320 million makeshift pier sustained damage in stormy seas off the Gaza coast, according to the Pentagon.
-The pier is undergoing repairs at the Israeli port of Ashdod.
+The US military’s temporary maritime corridor into the strip was repaired Friday.
+The operation was dealt a major blow in May after only a few operational weeks, when a $320 million makeshift pier sustained damage in stormy seas off the Gaza coast, according to the Pentagon.

 The resulting overall quantity of aid entering Gaza has since dropped by 67%, according to the UN, to a daily average of 58 trucks between May 7 and May 28.
 For comparison, the UN previously reported that an average 500 trucks entered the strip per day in the months before October 7.